 for the marinade:

 - Heat a large skillet with oil over medium heat, then place the tofu into the skillet, frying until crispy.
-You may need to do this in batches if your skillet isn’t big enough.

 - To assemble: place quinoa in a bowl and then top it with the roasted broccoli, carrot slices, and fried tofu.
 Add the green onions and sesame seeds and enjoy!